Teva Pharmaceuticals: 1950–1999

-2000s
+2000-2009

 In 2000, Teva acquired Canada-based Novopharm.

 In October 2003, Teva announced its intentions to acquire Sicor Inc. for $3.4 billion.
 Following the announcement, the acquisition was completed on January 22, 2004, which marked Teva's entry into biosimilars' market.

 In 2005, Teva opened a new, state-of-the-art pharmaceutical manufacturing plant in Har Hotzvim, a technology park in Jerusalem.
 The plant received FDA approval in early 2007.
-Teva entered the Japanese market in 2005, and in 2008 established a generics joint venture with Kowa.
+Teva entered the Japanese market in 2005 and in 2008 established a generics joint venture with Kowa.

 In January 2006, Teva acquired its U.S. rival Ivax Corporation for $7.4 billion.
 In 2008, sales totalled $11.08 billion, $13.9 billion in 2009, and in 2010 total sales rose to $16.1 billion, of which a major portion was in Europe and North America.
+In July 2008, Teva announced it completed the acquisition of Bentley Pharmaceuticals for its generic pharmaceutical operations in Spain for $360 million in cash.
 On December 23, 2008, Teva acquired Barr Pharmaceuticals for $7.5 billion, making Barr and Pliva (which Barr bought earlier) part of Teva.